bgreni/Kelvin/README.md

 # Kelvin

-A powerful SI unit library written in Mojo for all you scientific computing needs.
+A powerful dimensional analysis library written in Mojo for all you scientific computing needs.

 ## Usage